Generics and TypeVar in Python: Static Analysis Workflows & CI Integration

 When should I use a bound TypeVar versus a constraint tuple?

-Use bound for hierarchical type relationships (e.g., subclasses of a protocol).
-Use constraint tuples for disjoint, unrelated types that share a specific interface.
+Use bound for hierarchical type relationships (e.g., subclasses of a protocol or base class).
+Use constraint tuples for disjoint, unrelated types that each have the required interface independently — the function body can only use operations common to all constrained types.

 Enable covariant=True on the TypeVar if the container is read-only.
-Alternatively, switch to Sequence[T] instead of list[T] to satisfy variance rules.
+Alternatively, switch from list[T] to Sequence[T] to satisfy covariance requirements without changing the TypeVar.

 Can I enforce strict generic checking in CI without blocking legacy code?